kcasas/gotut/introduction.md

 ## Cons
 - Simplicity means less abstractions means more development time.
+- Young language
-- Young language library support is not as huge as other languages.
+  - library support is not as huge as other languages.
+  - tooling needs maturity e.g. GOPATH and GO modules